Waiting and watching, while contemplating Faith, Hope and Charity

 - Where would I end up?

-- Did an aspect of my subconscious decide it was a cunning idea that my body host a potentially terminal disease?
-As a distraction perhaps.
-To stop me processing deep past hurts?
+- Did my subconscious decide it was a good idea for my body to host a potentially terminal disease as a distraction from past hurts?

 Oh and for all the upcoming privations and challenges on our Olivine Ice Plateau wilderness expedition, we did at least manage to climb a peak called Climax.